fiftydinar/gidro-os/README.md

 - [Set memlock limit from 64kb to 2GB](https://github.com/RPCS3/rpcs3/issues/9328#issuecomment-732712084) (maps maximum locked value of 2GB per operation, needed for RPCS3 emulator)
 - [Increased vm.max_map_count value to match SteamOS](https://www.reddit.com/r/linux_gaming/comments/10x1e6u/fix_hogwarts_legacy_loading_screen_crash/) (to allow some memory-hungry applications such as games to use more memory maps, which allows them to run & not crash)
 - [Disabled kernel split-lock mitigate](https://github.com/doitsujin/dxvk/issues/2938) (for restoring performance of affected games)
-- Enabled full kernel preemption (increases system responsiveness with negligible cost of some throughput)
 - [Reduced dirty pages for USB devices](https://gitlab.manjaro.org/fhdk/udev-usb-sync) (for showing real transfer speed of USB devices, rather than speed of writing to cache.
 Thanks to the user Megavolt from Manjaro forums for the [useful benchmark](https://forum.manjaro.org/t/strict-limit-of-write-cache-0s-sync-time-policy-for-usb-devices-by-default/166934))
 - [Enabled Nvidia GSP firmware for Nouveau GPU driver](https://nouveau.freedesktop.org/PowerManagement.html) (to enable power-management for Nvidia GTX 1650+ GPUs)
 - [Increased inotify limits](https://www.suse.com/support/kb/doc/?id=000020048) (for preventing errors like "too many open files" when installing/using some huge applications & games)